-appears to be but little regarded in practice, though there are few who will not acknowledge that this influence is great.
-Plutarch says in one of his Essays, "Should the body sue the mind before the court of judicature for damages, it would be found that the mind would prove to have been a ruinous tenant to its landlord."
-The truth of this mankind will the more realize as they become more intellectual, unless great care is taken to develop and exercise the organs of the body equally and properly.
-102
+The influence of the mind in producing disease appears to be but little regarded in practice, though there are few who will not acknowledge that this influence is great.
+Plutarch says, in one of his Essays, 'Should the body sue the mind before the court of judicature for damages, it would be found that the mind would prove to have been a ruinous tenant to its landlord.'
+The truth of this mankind will the more realise, as they become more intellectual, unless great care is taken to develope and exercise the organs of the body equally and properly.\